puppetlabs/puppetlabs-puppet_agent/README.markdown

 * For Windows, you must trigger an agent run after upgrading so that Puppet can create the necessary directory structures.
 * Upgrading from 2015.2.x to 2015.3.x is not yet supported.
 * Solaris 11 is not yet supported.
+* AIX package names are based on PowerPC architecture version.
+PowerPC 8 is not yet supported.

 ##Development